-If you've got a printed document or picture that you want to insert into your Word document, there are a couple of ways you do that.
+If you've got a printed document or picture that you want to insert into your Word document, there are a couple of ways you can do that.

-Note: If you're looking for instructions on how to connect your scanner or copier to Microsoft Windows please visit the manufacturer's support website for your device.
+Note: If you're looking for instructions on how to connect your scanner or copier to Microsoft Windows, please visit the manufacturer's support website for your device.

 Scan an image into Word

-To scan an image into a Word document you can use a scanner, a multi-function printer, a copier with scan capability, or a digital camera.
+To scan an image into a Word document, you can use a scanner, a multi-function printer, a copier with scan capability, or a digital camera.

 Scan your image or take a photograph of it with your digital camera or smartphone.

 Save the image as a standard image format such as .JPG, .PNG or .GIF.
 Place it in a folder you can access on your computer.

 In Word, place your cursor where you would like to insert the scanned image and on the Insert tab of the Ribbon, click Pictures.

 Select your scanned picture from the dialog box, and click Insert.

 The best way to scan a document into Microsoft Word is to use our free Office Lens app on your smartphone or tablet.
 It uses your device's camera to capture the document and can save directly into Word format as an editable document.
 It's available for free on iPad, iPhone, Windows Phone and Android.